edwards-law-logo-colour

 This has been front of mind for me for a couple of reasons: some recent work that I’ve done sorting out the consequences of a relationship that wasn’t particularly well structured early on; and an excellent blog article by Bob Tarantino on “Optioning Film or TV Rights in a Book”.

 From the creator’s perspective, you need help if the concept is going to ever be more than an idea.
 Depending on how much you’ve already done, you might need writers, artists, developers, music, licensees, financing, production, distribution, and a hundred other components, to get you from where you are now to the release of your product and the fame and fortune you so rightly deserve – but you have little or no money to pay for it.
-From a buddy’s perspective, or the perspective of another game dev or production company (we’ll call them all the partner) you want a piece of the action – an opportunity to participate in a great concept, and you’re willing to take some financial risk (cash and/or sweat equity) to get it.

 If you are going to assume that the concept will never amount to anything then why bother with it at all?
 Move on to something that you believe in.